x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/standalone-eop/standalone-eop.md

 ms.prod: m365-security
 ---

-## Standalone Exchange Online Protection
+# Standalone Exchange Online Protection

 Exchange Online Protection (EOP) is the cloud-based filtering service that helps protect your organization against spam and malware.
 EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.
 For more information, see [Exchange Online Protection overview](/microsoft-365/security/office-365-security/exchange-online-protection-overview).

 However, EOP is also available in the following on-premises scenarios:

 - **In a standalone scenario**: EOP provides cloud-based email protection for your on-premises Exchange organization or for any other on-premises SMTP email solution.
 - **In a hybrid deployment**: EOP can be configured to protect your on-premises Exchange environment and control mail routing when you have a mix of on-premises and cloud mailboxes.
+For more information about hybrid, see [Exchange Server hybrid deployments](../exchange-hybrid.md).

 In these scenarios, EOP can simplify the management of your email environment and alleviate many of the burdens that come with maintaining on-premises hardware and software.